Teacher Uses Hashtag Bellwork System to Introduce STEM Careers

 - For more inspiration from teachers using Science Buddies for career education units, see Sparking Interest in STEM Careers in Middle School.

-- For examples showing how educators can easily incorporate assignments for career reading, research, and reflection, see the free downloadble career worksheets available with the Learn More About these 19 Scientists for Black History Month, 25 Women in Science to Learn More About, and 16 Women in Engineering to Learn More About posts.
+- For examples showing how educators can easily incorporate assignments for career reading, research, and reflection, see the free downloadble career worksheets available with the Learn More About these 35 Scientists for Black History Month, Women in STEM!
+More than 60 Scientists and Engineers for Women's History Month, and 16 Women in Engineering to Learn More About posts.

 Share Your Science Buddies Story!